AlignRec: Aligning and Training in Multimodal Recommendations: Experiments

 \subsubsection{Implementation Details}

 We implement our framework with PyTorch based on MMRec~\cite{zhou2023mmrec}, a unified publicly repository specifically designed for implementing new multimodal recommendation methods.
-In the inter-content alignment task, we train our multimodal encoder on the large-scale \textbf{raw data} to obtain a unified knowledge between image and text information, with the help of BEiT3 backbone in TorchScale~\cite{torchscale}\footnote{Variants of BEiT3 are at \url{https://github.com/microsoft/unilm/tree/master/beit3}.}.
+In the inter-content alignment task, we train our multimodal encoder on the large-scale \textbf{raw data} to obtain a unified knowledge between image and text, with the help of BEiT3 backbone in TorchScale~\cite{torchscale}\footnote{Variants of BEiT3 are at \url{https://github.com/microsoft/unilm/tree/master/beit3}.}.
 We train it on the raw data rather than the filtered 5-core data because the latter do not have enough image-text pairs for alignment.
 After that, we use the generated multimodal features to train the remaining alignment objectives together with the BPR loss and evaluate the results on \textbf{5-core data}, to make our framework be consistent with current baselines.
-The detailed settings are presented in Appendix C.